Wroclaw And Prague In 5 Days - A Lot Of Hassle But Was It All Worth it?

 The Trip Back Home

 The flight was fine.
 No air pressure getting off the plane it was all good really except I was having trouble with my phone again.
-I ended up stopping in a pub and having 2 beers (alcoholic lol) and thankfully the bar man after I couldn’t charge my phone called me a taxi.
+I ended up stopping in a pub and having 2 beers (alcoholic lol) and thankfully the bar man called me a taxi to get home.

-It was nice actually drinking a proper beer but I will say not drinking for 8 of 9 days that I was away I definitely had a much better time for it.
+It was nice actually drinking a proper beer but I will say not drinking for 8 of 9 days for this whole trip and most of my stay in Bulgaria – I definitely had a much better time for it.

 I shall finish this blog here – hoped you enjoyed reading and if so please drop us a comment below to share your thought.
 Will be great to hear from you..